 If you like telephoto shooting, this is the last word in terms of reach.
 The Apexel 36x telephoto transforms your phone into a powerful long-distance shooter and comes with a useful mini-tripod to ensure you can keep your shots stable.

 It also has a remote shutter for capturing images at a distance; less useful when working with such a long lens, but it hardly hurts to have it, and the overall price of the kit is still pleasingly low.

-It's not the highest-quality lens, with some users complaining of a little vignetting in images, but for the price and the uniqueness, it can't be beat.
+It's not the highest-quality lens, with some users complaining of a little vignetting in images, but for the price and the uniqueness, it can't be beaten.

-The kit comes with three lenses, including a wide 230-degree fisheye, a ‘super wide angle’ lens, and a macro lens which offers the equivalent of a 15X zoom.
+The kit comes with three lenses, including a wide 230-degree fisheye, a ‘super wide-angle lens, and a macro lens that offers the equivalent of a 15X zoom.
 There’s also a microfibre cleaning cloth and bag, plus a protective carry case and hook for clipping it to your backpack.

 The only drawback here is how the lens mount might not clamp around your phone if it’s already wearing a thick case, given the 10mm thickness limit.

 If you're looking for a phone lens that offers a completely different view from your phone's built-in lenses the Moment 14mm Fisheye is a great option.
 You can attach it to your phone in two different ways; either with the Moment, phone-specific case or with the universal mounting system that slides over the cameras.